 Sec.
-126.623.
-Acts which may result in expulsion from the JSEB Program; fines, and criminal offenses.
+126.624.
+Acts which may result in expulsion from the JSEB program; fines, and criminal offenses.

-- The following violations of this chapter are unlawful and may be prosecuted in Municipal Court as Class D offenses: - Providing information to the City in connection application for or challenge to with an certification, certification or de-certification as JSEBs or MBEs that the providing party knew or should have known to be false misleading. - (2) Providing information to the City in connection with submission of a bid, responses to requests for qualifications proposals, Good Faith Efforts documentation, compliance, or other Program operations that the providing party knew or should have known to be false or misleading. - (3) Falsely attesting to re-certification under this program. - (4)Substituting JSEBs or MBEs subcontractors without first receiving approval for such substitutions. - Committing any other violations of the provisions of this chapter. - (6) Submitting false documentation for payments. - A bidder, proposer, contractor, or subcontractor subject to withholding of payments under the contract, termination of the contract for breach, contract penalties, de-certification as a JSEB, or being barred or deemed non-responsive in future City solicitations and contracts for up to two years, if it is found to have: - (1) Provided information in connection with an application for certification or re-certification that it knew or should have known to be false or misleading. - (2) Provided information in connection with the submission of a bid or proposal or documentation of Good Faith Efforts, post-award compliance, or other Program operations that it knew or should have known to be false or misleading.

-- Failed in bad faith to fulfill the Subcontracting (3) Participation Goal, thereby materially breaching the contract. - Repeatedly failed to comply in good faith with (4)substantive provisions of this chapter.
+- (a) The following violations of this Chapter are unlawful and may be prosecuted in Municipal Court as Class D offenses: - (1) Providing information to the City in connection with an application for or challenge to certification, recertification or de-certification as JSEBs that the providing party knew or should have known to be false or misleading. - (2) Providing information to the City in connection with submission of a bid, responses to requests for qualifications or proposals, Good Faith Efforts documentation, post-award compliance, or other Program operations that the providing party knew or should have known to be false or misleading. - (3) Falsely attesting to re-certification under this program. - (4) Substituting JSEB subcontractors without first receiving approval for such substitutions. - (5) Committing any other violations of the provisions of this Chapter. - (6) Submitting false documentation for payments. - (b) A bidder, proposer, contractor, or subcontractor is subject to withholding of payments under the contract, termination of the contract for breach, contract penalties, de-certification as a JSEB, or being barred or deemed non-responsive in future City solicitations and contracts for up to two years, if it is found to have: - (1) Provided information in connection with an application for certification or re-certification that it knew or should have known to be false or misleading. - (2) Provided information in connection with the submission of a bid or proposal or documentation of Good Faith Efforts, post-award compliance, or other Program operations that it knew or should have known to be false or misleading. - (3) Failed in bad faith to fulfill the Subcontracting Participation Goal, thereby materially breaching the contract. - (4) Repeatedly failed to comply in good faith with substantive provisions of this Chapter.